webix-hub/docs/data/desktop/react.md

 If you plan to use Webix for most UI in the app, please check [Webix Jet](https://webix.gitbooks.io/webix-jet/content/chapter1.html) first.
 It is a micro-framework for building Webix-based apps.
 It is native for the library and will help you to manage the development stages in the most natural way.

-There are 3 main techniques of using Webix with React:
+There are several possible ways of using Webix with React:

  - [using a Webix widget in a React app](desktop/react.md#usingwebixwidgetinreactapp)
  - [creating a custom Webix+React component](desktop/react.md#creatingcustomwebixreactcomponent)